137 Comments

 Expand full comment

 Words I might have written myself, James.
 The greedy and self-serving are typically the early adopters and miners of new technologies, while the kind and compassionate lag behind.
-But increasing, as you suggest, genuinely wise people will also deploy modern digital communications effectively, and thereby help open hearts and minds.
+But increasingly, as you suggest, genuinely wise people will also deploy modern digital communications effectively, and thereby help open hearts and minds.
 I, too, remain optimistic.

 And I also remember the Cuban missile crisis.
 I'm 78.